-“When I started developing this programme I felt it necessary to create a unique train-the-trainer system that is easy to understand as a parent, educator or youth.
+When we started developing this programme, we felt it necessary to create a unique train-the-trainer system that is easy to understand as a parent, educator or youth.
 The people that are closest to us and love us the most are often best equipped to help end (or deal with the effects of) bullying and online abuse.
-When taking into consideration the fact that many nonprofit organisations have personal and long-standing relationships within their communities, it was only natural to want to equip them, as trainers, first.”
+When taking into consideration the fact that many Nonprofit organisations have personal and long-standing relationships within their communities, it was only natural to want to equip them, as trainers, first.